Mammals of the Bay Area

 - Bobcat - Lynx rufus

-- Wild Pig - Sus scrofa (Introduced)
+- Wild Pig - Sus scrofa (Non-native, introduced in the US)

 - Tule Elk - Cervus elaphus

-- Black-tailed (Mule) Deer - Odocoileus hemionus
+- Mule Deer - Odocoileus hemionus

 Bay Area Bats